Builder · Founder · Visionary

 The Wild Years

 He went to Alaska to fish.
-Commercial fishing in the Bering Sea — 13,000 feet deep in places, 70-foot swells, water cold enough to kill you in minutes.
-The kind of place where the ocean decides if you come back.
-Not a gap year.
-Not finding himself.
-Just a young man testing what he was made of against something that didn't care.
+Commercial work in the Bering Sea — 13,000 feet deep in places, 70-foot swells, water cold enough to kill you in minutes.
+The kind of place that decides for you whether you come back.

-Then Vail Resorts — four years.
-Not selling tickets.
-Hiring every lifty and ticket seller across all five mountains.
+Then Vail Resorts.
+Four years.
+Not selling tickets — hiring every lifty and ticket-seller across all five mountains.
 Running the operation that kept the resort running.
 The kid who couldn't sit still was now the kid who ran things.

 2003 – 2008